HimanshuM123/Sql_queries/README.md

 C
 L
 E
-i.e, splitting into multiple columns a string using sql.
+i.e, splitting into multiple columns a string using sql

 Answer:

 Select Substr(‘ORACLE’,Level,1) From Dual
 Connect By Level<= Length(‘ORACLE’);

-22.How to fetch all the records from Employee whose joining year is  2017?
+**22.How to fetch all the records from Employee whose joining year is  2017?**

 Answer: